mojojojoe/mojojojoe.github.io/_posts/2022-04-15-analysing-companies.md

 Having looked at the financial position and the performance of a company the *last aspect to be looked at is management*.

-Here are some ground rules though:
+Here are some more ground rules:
 • Never judge a company on one year's figures.
 Always look at 3 or ideally 5 year's figures.
 • Never judge a company in isolation.
 Always compare its performance